zerodytrash/TikTok-Live-Connector/README.md

 ### Example 2: Using JWT Authentication

 If you intend to run the TikTok-Live-Connector in a client environment (e.g. a bundled desktop app), you won't want to give the user your API key.
-For these use-cases, you can create a JWT token for the user to connect to the API.
+Instead, you can create a JWT for the user to connect to the API.

 ### Server-Side: